bigexchange/app-framework-helloworld-app/README.md

 This repository maintains a BigID basic demo application (backend only).
 The application can be taken and used as a reference for building your own custom application.

 ## Prerequisites

 - In order to build and run the application, you will need Docker.

+## Setting hit hooks

+- In order to set our custom git hooks in order to validate app before commit - [click here](hooks/README.md)

 ## Running the application
 * In order to create the docker image, you should run the following command when you are in the root directory of the repository: